 Mungo Lodge prides itself on its low carbon footprint and eco-sensitive operation.
 Managers Gregory and Jo love talking about the place and the challenges they face running it.
 What they achieved there is quite amazing.

 We met up with the rest of our tour group for the 15 minute minibus drive to the boardwalk overlooking the lunette.
-Gregory talked about Mungo’s natural history, the discoveries of Mungo Woman and Mungo Man and a monument to a respected indigenous guide.
+We heard about Mungo’s natural history, the discoveries of Mungo Woman and Mungo Man and a monument to a respected indigenous guide.

 A gentle breeze blew sand across the dunes and the sky showed the first signs of changing colour.
-It was as if the landscape was responding to Gregory’s stories.
 Nat and I are keen photographers, but we found ourselves lowering our cameras.
 There was something about the mood of the environment that compels you stop and take it all in.

 Our group gathered at the end of the boardwalk.
 Normally this is where your walk would end.
 But, because we were with an accredited guide, we could venture onto the sand and explore the lunette.
 We saw a midden and some recently exposed shells – evidence of the time when Lake Mungo was full of water.